Materials-Consortia/OPTIMADE/optimade.rst

 cartesian\_site\_positions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description**: Cartesian positions of each site.
-A site is an atom, a site potentially occupied by an atom, or a placeholder for a virtual mixture of atoms (e.g., in a virtual crystal approximation).
+- **Description**: The cartesian positions of each site in the structure.
+A site is the position of a species (cf. the :property:`species` property.) as indicated by the :property:`species_at_sites` property.
-- **Type**: list of list of floats and/or unknown values.
+- **Type**: list of list of floats
 - **Requirements/Conventions**:

   - **Support**: SHOULD be supported by all implementations, i.e., SHOULD NOT be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.
-  - It MUST be a list of length equal to the number of sites in the structure where every element is a list of the three Cartesian coordinates of a site.
+  - It MUST be a list of length equal to the number of sites in the structure where every element is a list of the three Cartesian coordinates of a site expressed as float values, expressed in the unit angstrom (Å).
   - An entry MAY have multiple sites at the same Cartesian position (for a relevant use of this, see e.g., the property `assemblies`_).
-  - If a component of the position is unknown, the :val:`null` value SHOULD be provided instead (see section `Properties with an unknown value`_).
-    Otherwise, it SHOULD be a float value, expressed in angstrom (Å).
-    If at least one of the coordinates is unknown, the correct flag in the list property `structure_features`_ MUST be set.
-  - **Notes**: (for implementers) While this is unrelated to this OPTIMADE specification: If you decide to store internally the :property:`cartesian_site_positions` as a float array, you might want to represent :val:`null` values with :field-val:`NaN` values.
-    The latter being valid float numbers in the IEEE 754 standard in `IEEE 754-1985 <https://doi.org/10.1109/IEEESTD.1985.82928>`__ and in the updated version `IEEE 754-2008 <https://doi.org/10.1109/IEEESTD.2008.4610935>`__.

 - **Examples**: